 If you’re feeling flush there’s plenty of 5* hotels around Lake Como although only the most expensive rooms offer a lake view.
 And, whilst I’m sure the hotels are lovely inside I was a huge fan of our lake view.
 I think our view beat all the view of all the hotels we went past.
 I’d say it’s got to be one of the best places to stay in Lake Como.

 We stayed in Santa Maria-Rezzonico, a beautiful little village just 6km north of the larger town of Menaggio.
-My love for Airbnb stays strong after our stay at Lucia’s beautiful apartment with a huge window in the bedroom which looks out on to the lake.
+My love for Airbnb stays strong after our stay at Lucia’s beautiful apartment (Sadly no longer offered, but this is similar) with a huge window in the bedroom that looks out onto the lake.

 The apartment is one of two in Lucia’s house.
 It’s completely private and has everything you’ll need for a self-catering holiday.

 It’s exceptionally peaceful, and access to the terrace around the back of the house offers a great outdoor space to sit with an Aperol Spritz and a good book in the evening.
 Just remember the mosquito spray – I got bitten badly on the first night!

 Here are a few of the top hotels in the following towns of Lake Como.
 I’ve picked these towns as I believe they make the best towns to stay in Lake Como.

 - Where to stay in Tremezzo: Hotel La Perla | Grand Hotel Tremezzo | La Darsena

 - Best hotels in Varenna: Hotel Olivedo | Hotel du Lac Varenna

 - Como hotels: Hilton Lake Como | Bed & Breakfast La Villa & Spa | Residence Sant’Abbondio | Ostello Bello Lake Como